esphome/esphome-docs/guides/faq.rst

 .. note::

-    ESPHome uses mDNS to show online/offline state in the dashboard view.
+    By default ESPHome uses mDNS to show online/offline state in the dashboard view.
 So for that feature to work you need to enable host networking mode

     On MacOS the networking mode ("-net=host" option) doesn't work as expected.
 You have to use